vandinem/vandinem.github.io/_posts/2016-01-01-solve-the-jumble.md

 ---

 # Solve the Jumble!
-                <p>Ah yes.
+Ah yes.
 The weighty problem of solving the Jumble in the daily paper.
-This is usually an easy puzzle
-		to solve, although when your mind gets "jumble-blocked", it can tend to stay that way for a while.</p>
+This is usually an easy puzzle to solve, although when your mind gets "jumble-blocked", it can tend to stay that way.

 		<p>In the &quot;Jumble&quot; puzzles (copyrighted by David L. Hoyt) the challenge is to unscramble a set
 		of words.&nbsp; The individual words are usually 5 to 8 characters long.
 In the official puzzle, selected